Suddenly A Star - Part 4

 “You coming in?”
 I make room for her.
 This seems to get to her, as her brow furrows.

 I may not be feeling anything for her, but that doesn’t stop old habits from acting up.
-It’s odd to say it’s a habit, but I guess a year of doing something counts.
+It’s odd to say it’s a habit, but I guess a more than a year of doing something counts.
 I can’t stop my eyes from darting down, then up her form.
 Her stomach is tight, showing the barest hint of abs.
 Her legs are long and tone, and meet with wider hips than I would have expected.
 They end in well kept feet, ones that don’t seem like they’ve ever been used for walking.